NSSTC/sim-ecs/README.md

 ```

 In case you have advanced components, it is possible to pass a serializer and deserializer
 to the entity builder later on.
-If you don't do so, it is assumed that the component is a simple key:value map.
+If you don't do so, it is assumed that the component is a simple data struct.
 You can also use a default-type de-/serializer on save/load, which allows for a variety of standard types (such as `Date`) as components.